 Ingredients Needed

 Meatballs – Use precooked meatballs for this recipe.
-If you are making your meatballs from scratch, be sure they are cooked before proceeding with this recipe.
+If you are making your meatballs from scratch, be sure they are cooked before you use them in the recipe.
 Feel free to use beef, chicken, turkey, or meat substitutes.
 Just don’t use seasoned or flavored meatballs.

 Pineapple Juice – Feel free to use fresh or canned.